IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/8-logdna-openshift.md

    a1ffd5dda2fabb87a7804943ef85de54
    ```

-## Step 2 - Configure the OpenShift clsuter for LogDNA
+## Step 2 - Configure the OpenShift cluster for LogDNA

 1. Log in to your OpenShift cluster with `oc`, instructions are [here](https://github.com/nheidloff/openshift-on-ibm-cloud-workshops/blob/master/2-deploying-to-openshift/documentation/1-prereqs.md#step-2-get-our-access-token-for-the-oc-cli)